zohaibxJackie/ZabiTube/Readme.md

 | multer | For uploading content
 | moment | For calculating the time for uploaded video

-Thees are some of the highlighting libraries along with their purposes.
+These are some of the highlighting libraries along with their purposes.

 __Express generator was used to create all the initial files that are required for any express app to work__